Verbling vs italki

 To apply, you fill out an application, and also include a short video snippet, which I’m assuming they use to judge your proficiency in the language you’re applying to teach.
 If you’re a native speaker, no problem.

+We’ve reached the end of this Verbling vs iTalki review, so what do you think?
 Like most things, the italki vs Verbling debate is really all about what you’re looking for.
 Like I said, I know most bloggers and language learners tend to gravitate toward italki.
 Personally, I started with Verbling because just seeing the term “italki credits” seemed like it was going to be stressful and hard to understand.
 Course, now I know that it’s not actually difficult.

 Nonetheless, I am happy that I personally went with Verbling.
 While italki claims to host every language under the sun (I’m still honestly having a hard time believing it, but that’s what they claim), the Verbling platform itself is much richer, with much more options.